 You are now leaving this website and being directed to the specific California government resource or website that you have requested.
 CalHR accepts no responsibility for the content or accessibility of external websites or external documents linked to on this website.

 Executive Order W-119-95 on April 4, 1995.
-The Order recognizes that the physical and mental well-being of the State work force can be improved through work site health promotion focusing on preventative medicine, exercise, nutrition, stress management, smoking cessation, drug and alcohol avoidance, and accident prevention.
+The Order recognizes that the physical and mental well-being of the state work force can be improved through work site health promotion focusing on preventative medicine, exercise, nutrition, stress management, smoking cessation, drug and alcohol avoidance, and accident prevention.
 The order acknowledges that a healthier work force can result in higher quality work, improved morale and productivity, reduced absenteeism, and lower healthcare and workers' compensation costs.
-It states that each State department shall dedicate resources to coordinate a wellness program or arrange to cooperate with other departments in their agency or their geographic proximity for program coordination.
+It states that each state department shall dedicate resources to coordinate a wellness program or arrange to cooperate with other departments in their agency or their geographic proximity for program coordination.

-The California Department of Human Resources (CalHR) is charged by the Governor with developing a core program to serve as the central clearinghouse of health and fitness promotion and illness prevention information statewide.
+The California Department of Human Resources (CalHR) is charged by the governor with developing a core program to serve as the central clearinghouse of health and fitness promotion and illness prevention information statewide.

 Each state department is responsible for implementing an employee wellness program at their worksite utilizing existing funds, resources, and support.

-We have convened a Carrier Council to assist in making Healthier U a sustainable wellness program as well as provide resources and support to department wellness programs statewide.
-Our Carrier Council partners include:
+We have convened a carrier council to assist in making Healthier U a sustainable wellness program as well as provide resources and support to department wellness programs statewide.
+Our carrier council partners include:

-CalHR is developing training to educate coordinators on general wellness program duties, assist them in implementing Healthier U Connections and other activities, and applying wellness program best practices
+CalHR is developing training to educate coordinators on general wellness program duties, assist them in implementing Healthier U Connections and other activities, and applying wellness program best practices.

-California Public Employees’
+California Department of Public Health

 CalHR established the Wellness Coordinator Honor Club to recognize the dedication of wellness coordinators committed to improving the health and well-being of fellow state employees at their department.